rlindner/node-red-contrib-sma-webconnect/README.md

   * `divider`: set the divider of the read value
   * `unit`: unit of read value

-`id` and `values` can easily be found by connecting to the webinterface and using the browser DEV-Tools to inspect the values displayed on the `/spotvalues` page.
+`Message id` and `value ids` can easily be found by connecting to the webinterface and using the browsers developer tools to inspect the values displayed on the `/spotvalues` page.

 ## Example message payloads